-There are some pointy, succulent, cactusy things in one corner, an orange Hibiscus and thorny, purple, Bougainvillea in the other and there is a smattering of mangy bushes.
+There are some pointy, succulent, cactusy things in one corner, an orange Hibiscus and thorny, purple Bougainvillea in the other and there is a smattering of mangey bushes.

 As a rule, Northern Californians are pretty clueless when it comes to palm trees.
 Redwood trees are our thing.
 Joyce Kilmer certainly wasn’t writing about palm trees.

 Every once in a while you might see a Black Snake.
-Today, there was a three-foot black snake sunning itself on the steps.
+Today, there was a three-foot black snake sunning itself on the steps!
+Yuck!

 And, they are on top of your garbage can.
-Some of them reside in your garbage can.
+Some of them reside inside your garbage can.